d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ## Parameter Access

 In the case of a Sequential class we can access the parameters with ease, simply by indexing each of the layers in the network.
 The `params` variable then contains the required data.
-Let us try this out in practice by inspecting the parameters of the first layer.
+Let's try this out in practice by inspecting the parameters of the first layer.

 ```{.python .input  n=2}
 print(net[0].params)